 A systematic approach was used to develop the IQOE idea, starting with an exploratory meeting, followed by a large open science meeting, and then formation of several working groups to involve a greater cross-section of the community and address particular needs such as standardization and calibration or regions such as the Arctic and areas with high biodiversity.
 Until COVID, the leadership met in person once or twice each year.
 During 2020-2022 most meetings were by Zoom, and one inperson meeting (in Berlin) was complicated by COVID.
+A blended meeting including about 50 researchers in person in April 2023 re-energized the program.

 Rather than design a set of field programs from the bottom up, the field strategy adopted was to support relevant applications and endorse programs that meshed with IQOE objectives and standards.

-The main endorsed efforts have been:
+The main endorsed efforts have been

-ADEON: Atlantic Deepwater Ecosystem Observatory Network (2016-2021) JOMOPANS: Joint Monitoring Programme for Ambient Noise North Sea (2018-2022) JONAS: A Joint program for Ocean Noise in the Atlantic Seas (2019-2022) NOAA/NPS Ocean Noise Reference Station Network (NRS) PHYSIC: Ports, Humpbacks, Y Soundscapes In Colombia QUIETSEAS: Assisting (sub) regional cooperation for the practical implementation of the MSFD second cycle by providing methods and tools for D11 (underwater noise) SanctSound: NOAA Navy Sanctuary Soundscape Monitoring Project Solutions @ Underwater Radiated Noise (SATURN)
+- ADEON: Atlantic Deepwater Ecosystem Observatory Network (2016-2021) - JOMOPANS: Joint Monitoring Programme for Ambient Noise North Sea (2018-2022) - JONAS: A Joint program for Ocean Noise in the Atlantic Seas (2019-2022) - NOAA/NPS Ocean Noise Reference Station Network (NRS) - PHYSIC: Ports, Humpbacks, Y Soundscapes In Colombia - QUIETSEAS: Assisting (sub) regional cooperation for the practical implementation of the MSFD second cycle by providing methods and tools for D11 (underwater noise) (2021-2023) - SanctSound: NOAA Navy Sanctuary Soundscape Monitoring Project (ended 2021) - Solutions @ Underwater Radiated Noise (SATURN) (2021-2025) - TANGO: Rerouting shipping lanes in the Kattegat effects on soundscape and ecosystem